Double-E-Studio/The-Grove-app/terms.md

 ## Limitation of Liability
 While the Service Provider aims to provide accurate and updated information, they rely on third-party sources and accept **no liability** for direct or indirect losses resulting from the use of the Application.

+## Third-Party Platforms
+The Application is provided through third-party distribution platforms such as the Google Play Store and Apple App Store (collectively, "Stores").
+Your use of the Application is also governed by the terms, conditions, and policies of the Store from which you downloaded it.
+You are responsible for complying with any applicable Store rules.
+The Service Provider is not liable for any actions or obligations of the Stores that may affect your use of the Application.

 ## Changes to Terms
 These Terms & Conditions may be updated periodically.
 You are encouraged to review this page regularly.
 Continued use of the Application constitutes acceptance of any changes.